imnanxu/PartialHumanBrain_preprocessing/README.md

 ## III.
 Data files: ./Data/
 Functional MRI datasets for two subjects were provided: ./subject001/ and ./subject002/.
 Each subject folder will have the following input and output files.
-### 1. Required nput files: 1 or more EPI scans, and 1 T1 scan.
+### 1. Required input files: 1 or more EPI scans, and 1 T1 scan.
 Sample data includes the following files:
       2 EPI scans: rest.nii, f01.nii (or f03.nii)
       1 T1 scan: t1.nii